Powered By Blogger

 GREEN ACRES 11th (24.6) to 6th (24.6), the only one to move up in the rankings in Season 2, but the rating was identical to the year before.

 GREEN ACRES as noted stayed the same, F TROOP's rating dropped 6 percent over the entire season (second half was less than 1 percent below its 1965-66 rating), HOGAN'S HEROES 11 percent, GET SMART 14 percent, JEANNIE 13 percent.
-In that context, F TROOP seems less disappointing in its second season than perceived, since all of its peers sans one fell further from the season one showing.
+In that context, F TROOP seems less disappointing in its second season than perceived, since all of its peers sans one fell further from season one to season two.

 What might have been:

 Since the 8 P.M.
 Thursday slot was promised to THE FLYING NUN long before schedules were announced, the most likely landing spot for F TROOP in Fall 1967 would have been in the 7:30 to 8:30 hour on Wednesdays, opposite LOST IN SPACE and THE VIRGINIAN.
-It's hard to see F TROOP failing to improve on CUSTER, which was off the air before January 1968.
+It's hard to see F TROOP failing to improve on CUSTER, which was off the air before January 1968 with an anemic 11.7 rating.
 As for the competition, well, F TROOP did post a higher rating than LOST IN SPACE in the first and second seasons for each:

 1965-66: F TROOP 20.4, LOST IN SPACE 20.3